yukiang019/TouchSomeGrass/README.md

 📱 EXPO GO: Download on your iPhone or Android.

 ### Installation
-Once you have Expo Go installed, you can run it on your local device by...
+Once you have Expo Go installed, login to Expo Go on your mobile phone with the following credentials:

+email: orbitaltouchsomegrass2023@gmail.com

+password: touchinggrass2023!

+You can now run TouchSomeGrass on your local device by...

 1.
 Running the following in your command line